 Dental contouring goes by several names.
 If you have heard of crown-lengthening, crown-extension, or crown-elongation, you have heard of a way of dental contouring.
 Cosmetic or restorative dentistry sometimes calls for the use of dental crowns to replace missing teeth.
 Whether your tooth was extracted or lost from an injury or age, the gap needs to be filled as soon as possible.
 However, crowns are not uniquely used for this purpose.
 Sometimes, you retain the injured tooth and still need a crown.

 Cases where the cavity is deep and extends significantly below the gumline, a crown can be needed to reinforce the tooth and keep it strong enough for use without further damage.
-To make a crown, though, you need a certain amount of tooth above the gumline for it to be strong and safe.
+To make a dental crown, though, you need a certain amount of tooth above the gumline for it to be strong and safe.
 In some circumstances, the tooth that needs the crown must be lengthened for it to fit properly and safely.
 This means having more tooth exposed above the gumline and a neatly shaped gumline as well.

 How does it work?

 When you come in to solve a problem such as a deep cavity, crack, fracture, or other significant problem, our dentists will decide if a crown is right for you.
 If it is, this will allow you to retain your tooth and its integrity rather than having to undergo an extraction.
 This option is great because it offers you a long-lasting solution and a cosmetically appealing end-result.
 However, if your tooth is too short and you need your tooth contoured, we will start by numbing the area and the area surrounding the tooth or teeth that need lengthening.